nicholasf/inkling/README.txt

 Inkling is a Content Framework for Rails 3.

-* As an engine, it can be added to an existing Rails 3 application to function as a CMS (or otherwise).
+* As an engine, it can be added to an existing Rails 3 application to function as a CMS (or a system to manage whatever content objects you create).
 * As a Content Framework, it supplies a set of services for content types which you define (see acts_as_content below).
 Content services are - security, site structure and content categorization, versioning, & workflow.

 Content Types are grouped together by a Content Bundle (as an engine).
 A separate project, inkling_content, will bundle standard content types for CMSing.
 So, you can use a readymade CMS engine with Inkling & Inkling Content, or use Inkling with your own bundle, or, whatever combination ...